SnpM/scraipe/docs/index.md

    pip install scraipe[extended]
    ```

-   Or install the core package to build your own extensions:
+   Or install the core package to build your own components:

    ```bash
    pip install scraipe